 Appearance in Dreams

-Dreaming about birds is a common thing.
-A robin visiting you in your dreams is a stroke of fantastic luck.
-It means you should release anything that is no longer working for you.
-The robin totem is telling you not to be entangled with the unnecessary drama that is taking place somewhere in your life.
-It’s also saying that you should take a look around and realize how blessed and lucky that you are.
+As robins flying into your dreams is a stroke of fantastic luck, it means you should release anything that is no longer working for you.
+This spirit totem is telling you not to be entangled with the unnecessary drama that is taking place somewhere in your life.
+It is also saying that you should take a look around and realize how blessed and lucky you are.

 Is it Bad or Good Luck to See a Robin in Your Dreams?

 A robin in your dreams is an unmistakable sign of good luck.
-It means you should release anything that isn’t working for you.
-The robin is there in your dreams to tell you to disentangle yourself from unnecessary drama and to realize the blessings and fortune that you have in your life, while a reminder that the only bad things coming your way are birthed by drama and discontent that should be banished.
+It means you should get rid of anything that no longer works for you.
+This spirit guide allows its presence to be significantly felt in your dreams to tell you to disentangle yourself from unnecessary drama and to realize the blessings and fortune that you have in your life.
+While its black feathers tell us that bad things are coming our way, it also gives us the courage to banish our life’s drama and discontent.

 That being said, the robin is an exceptionally good parent, and with a spirit animal of a robin, you more than likely are as well.
 In biblical essence, the robin was said to have tried to pluck the thorns from the crown of thorns that Jesus was made to wear.
-The robin failed, and managed only to tear his own breast in the effort, leaving it stained crimson.
+The robin failed and managed only to tear his own breast in the effort, leaving the bird’s chest is stained crimson.

-Because of the parental reference with much of the robin symbolism, some Native American tribes thought that the presence of a robin meant that a member of the village would be discovered to be with child.
-Some even believed that the presence of more than one robin meant the woman would carry a multiple’s pregnancy, twins or more, because of the significance of parenting and the robin being so interlinked.
+Because of the parental reference with much of the robin symbolism, some Native American tribes thought that the presence of a robin meant that a member of the village would be discovered to be with a child.
+Some even believed that the presence of more than one robin meant the woman would carry multiple’s pregnancies, twins or more, because of the significance of parenting and the robin being so interlinked.

 Many American Indian tribes associated the robin with the sun, and their cheery nature is said to be because of their ability to bring about the return of the sunshine after the long, cold winter.
 Because of this, they are associated with American Indian culture with rebirth and regeneration.
-In addition, renewal and the removal of unhealthy or toxic relationships can also be a sign from the robin, and they will frequently show up in dreams to point you in the direction of a new path.
+In addition, the robin brings renewal and the removal of unhealthy or toxic relationships, and they will frequently show up in dreams to point you in the direction of a new path.